blrobin2/blrobin2.github.io/_posts/2025-01-16-the-brutalist.md

 I'm not a big fan of biopics.
 And this isn't one!
 This guy isn't real.
 And yet, the movie feels beholden to some hidden timeline.

-That said, Brady Corbet clearly read <a href="https://boxd.it/4ycbJj" rel="nofollow">my review of <i>Oppenheimer</i></a> and addressed my biggest complaint about it.
+That said, Brady Corbet clearly read <a href="https://boxd.it/4ycbJj" target="_blank" rel="noopener">my review of <i>Oppenheimer</i></a> and addressed my biggest complaint about it.
 Yes, Adrian Brody gets a hand job from a sex worker, and we see it.
 So that's why I rated this one half-star higher than <i>Oppenheimer</i>.

 Adrien Brody will get the most praise, but Felicity Jones showed up in a way I've never seen her before.